kennyjoseph75-sudo/vfood/blueprint.md

 ## Current Features

+*   **Global CTA Button:** A reusable button class (`.cta-button`) for call-to-action buttons across the site.
+It features a light-grey resting state with a dot icon, which transitions to a black button with a circular arrow icon on hover.
+*   **Responsive Contact Form:** A new section on the `contact.html` page featuring a modern, two-column layout.
+It includes a user-friendly form on the left and a visually appealing image on the right, all on a light beige background.
+The section is fully responsive.
 *   **Landing Page Decision Gate:** A full-bleed, 50/50 split-screen hero on the landing page that directs users to "Exports" or "Imports."
 It features large, impactful text, background images, and interactive hover effects on desktop.
 On mobile, the panels stack vertically for a clear, responsive experience.
 *   **Responsive Navigation:** A custom web component (`main-navigation`) that provides clear navigation across the site.
 It features a hamburger menu on mobile that includes a scrolling panel to accommodate all links.
 *   **Careers Page:** A dedicated `careers.html` page with a dynamic and visually appealing design.
 The page includes a "Why Join Us" section with styled cards and an "Open Positions" section with interactive accordion elements.
 The page is fully responsive.